Updated: September 23, 2017

-DEJKRAISAK: Yeah, there are two mission that we try to accomplish… one is… over the next three years we hope to increase the number of farmers household that we work with two thousand which means that we will reach about 100,000 people farmers.
+DEJKRAISAK: Yeah, there are two missions that we try to accomplish… one is… over the next three years we hope to increase the number of farmers household that we work with to two thousand, which means that we will reach about 100,000 people.
 And the second goal is to distribute our range of innovative organic products all over the world.

-We’re going to develop more and more products that are innovative and we say it’s simple.
-If you look at the Jasberry product… is two thing… it’s healthy and delicious.
-Being for a company from Thailand… food is very important.
-We’re known for having the most delicious you know food… so we want our product to be delicious and healthy.
+We’re going to develop more and more products that are innovative.
+It’s simple.
+If you look at the Jasberry product… two things… it’s healthy and delicious.
+Being a company from Thailand… food is very important.
+We’re known for having the most delicious foods… so we want our products to be delicious and healthy.

-Maybe it will cost you 50 cent more per day to switch from your brown rice to Jasberry rice but it’s worth it and you’re helping a lot of people.
-Some people may have feel like… it’s expensive, but I really feel that…we are at a point now… where we need to support not just our project but any project that we do social and environmental good…because we’re converting also chemical farmland to organic farmland and that’s reducing a huge amount of greenhouse gas emission.
+Maybe it will cost you 50 cent more per day to switch from your brown rice to Jasberry rice, but it’s worth it and you’re helping a lot of people.
+Some people may feel like… it’s expensive, but I really feel that…we are at a point now… where we need to support not just our project, but any project that we do social and environmental good.
+We’re converting also chemical farmland to organic farmland and that’s reducing a huge amount of greenhouse gas emission.

-We really believe that over… you know the next 5-10 years… we’ll see many more companies just like us with a… with a mission… it’s beyond making profit… a company with the purpose higher than the money and we hope that actually our story is going to inspire more of those companies to start and to be successful in their respective areas.
+We really believe that over the next 5-10 years, we’ll see many more companies just like us with a mission beyond making profit… a company with the purpose higher than the money, and we hope that actually our story is going to inspire more of those companies to start and to be successful in their respective areas.

 CHUNG: Are you the only company so far that are helping farmers from a social enterprise perspective in Thailand?

-DEJKRAISAK: There are many many…there, there are a number of companies that do it.
-I would say the only thing that distinguished our company is that we have had commercial success.
+DEJKRAISAK: There are a number of companies that do it.
+I would say the only thing that distinguished our company from others is that we have had commercial success.
 Most social enterprises fail because it’s tough.
-Now you want to do good as well… so your chance of failure is very high and I will say the only reason that has kept us alive and going and making a very, very modest profit… is because… innovation.
+Now you want to do good as well… your chance of failure is very high and I will say the only reason that has kept us alive and going and making a very, very modest profit… is because… innovation.

 I think the consumer will decide which product they going to buy.
-Consumers are very intelligent nowadays they can go online you can read about it they can do their own research but on the… on the social aspect or feel that so many social enterprises are working in isolation and not coming out and sharing the story and working together and you know we started this thing called organization called ‘Social Enterprise Thailand’ now… where Siam Organic is on the board of that organization… where we bring in all the social enterprise together and we support each other.
+Consumers are very intelligent nowadays, they can go online, they can read about it, they can do their own research, but on the social aspect, we feel that so many social enterprises are working in isolation and not coming out and sharing the story and working together.
+And you know we started this thing called organization called ‘Social Enterprise Thailand’ now… where Siam Organic is on the board of that organization… where we bring in all the social enterprise together and we support each other.

 CHUNG: Now as a consumer, where can I buy your products?

-DEJKRAISAK: Right now, it’s only available in Thailand, United States we hope that very, very soon it’ll be in Canada… over the next six month it will be and I think at the start we’ll make it available on… like Amazon or something online where…where it’s easy free for you and then of course we’ll go into a supermarket like Walmart and so forth where and Whole Foods where you have access to it.
+DEJKRAISAK: Right now, it’s only available in Thailand, United States we hope that very, very soon it’ll be in Canada… over the next six month it will be, and I think at the start we’ll make it available on… like Amazon or something online where it’s easy free for you.
+And then of course we’ll go into a supermarket like Walmart and so forth where and Whole Foods where you have access to it.

 CHUNG: Well thank you very much Neil for sharing your company with us.
 It’s very interesting and thank you again.